 What’s the bottom line?

-In a nutshell, the Aman Tokyo is an unlikely haven of peace and refinement to where you retire to breath in the scents, the colour and the architecture of Japan.
+In a nutshell, the Aman Tokyo is an unlikely haven of peace and refinement to where you retire to breathe in the scents, the colour and the architecture of Japan.

 My feeling -when I return every day from the exciting city life Tokyo has to offer – is that of climbing into a giant paper lantern suspended in the sky where I can relax and be pampered surrounded by exquisite pieces of art in a stunningly designed space.